Grassroot Institute of Hawaii Board of Directors

 Ed came to Hawaii in 1965 after graduation from Ball State University in Muncie, Indiana.
 He moved to Kaneohe from Kailua in 1967 and has been active in various community and business organizations over the years.
 He has been married for more than 50 years (to the same woman) and has three adult children and six grandchildren.

-In addition to being on the Board of Directors of the Grassroot Institute of Hawaii, Gilbert Collins is currently Director of the Capital Research Center in Washington, DC and The Independent Institute in Oakland, CA. He lives in Hawaii and California.
+In addition to being on the Board of Directors of the Grassroot Institute of Hawaii, Gilbert Collins is currently Director of the Capital Research Center in Washington, DC and The Independent Institute in Oakland, CA. He lives in Hawaii and California and is also a Trustee of the Intercollegiate Studies Institute.

 Born and raised on Oahu, Robin Tjioe is a graduate of Roosevelt High School and the University of Oregon.
 Currently she is the account executive for Experian Information Solutions in Hawaii.
 Robin has been involved with the Grassroot Institute of Hawaii since its founding and has supported the organization in administration, fundraising, and event planning.